phalado/JS-Capstone/README.md

 #### Scenes

-This game is composed by five scenes each one with its music:
+This game is composed by six scenes each one with its music:

 * Introduction: